 What is the weakest point most likely to fail in hot rodded hub motor?

-Definitely the hall and phase wires going into the motor.
-If you wish to run more voltage to your motor than the manufacturer intended, one of the first steps is to replace the thin wires going into the motor with as thick of wire as you can manage to fit inside the axle.
+The weakest link inside your hubmotor is definitely the phase wires going into the motor.
+If you wish to run more amps to your motor than the manufacturer intended, one of the first steps is to replace the thin wires going into the motor with as thick of wire as you can manage to fit inside the axle.
 Many extreme hot rodders even bore out their axles to make way for thicker wire.
+No matter what thickness of wires fit through your axle, as soon as they are out of the axle, you can add much thicker wire to act as a heat-sink (this actually helps) between the axle outlet and the controller.

 You can read our entire guide on Upgrading the Wires Going into your hub motor here.